-- Be fully involved in discussions about their medical support needs. - Children who are competent will be encouraged to take responsibility for managing their own medicines and procedures. - Where possible, children will be allowed to carry their own medicines and devices.
-Where this is not possible, their medicines should be stored in the medical room. - If children refuse to take medication or to carry out a necessary procedure, parents or carers will be informed so that alternative options can be explored. - Where appropriate, children will be encouraged to take their own medication under the supervision of a member of staff
+• Where possible, children will be allowed to carry their own devices and emergency medication eg. Blood sugar test kits, epipens.
+Where this is not possible, their

+- medicines and devices should be stored in the school office (see more detailed arrangements and storage for allergies/emergency medication below). - Certain prescribed medication will need to be stored in a fridge.
+This should be a separate, secure fridge for medication or, if that is not possible, the medication should be contained in a secure, airtight container kept away from food. - If children refuse to take medication or to carry out a necessary procedure, parents or carers will be informed so that alternative options can be explored. - Where appropriate, children will be encouraged to take their own medication under the supervision of a member of staff.